pymc-devs/pymc/docs/source/developer_guide.rst

 a very high level of VI implementation.
 It uses primitives: Operator, Approximation, and Test functions to combine them into single objective function.
 Currently we do not care too much about the test function, it is usually not required (and not implemented).
-These primitives are defined as base classes in `this file <https://github.com/pymc-devs/pymc3/blob/master/pymc3/variational/opvi.py>`__.
+The other primitives are defined as base classes in `this file <https://github.com/pymc-devs/pymc3/blob/master/pymc3/variational/opvi.py>`__.
 We use inheritance to easily implement a broad class of VI methods leaving a lot of flexibility for further extensions.

 For example, consider ADVI.
-We know that in the high-level, we are approximating the posterior in the latent space with A diagnonal MvGaussian.
+We know that in the high-level, we are approximating the posterior in the latent space with a diagonal Multivariate Gaussian.
 In another word, we are approximating each elements in ``model.free_RVs`` with a Gaussian.
 Below is what happen in the set up:

 .. code:: python